|$599 – $1,099||Price Range||$695 – $1,495|

 Since we know you probably don’t want to destroy your Casper mattress just to see what the inside looks like, we defaced the one we have instead.
 It’s another all-foam mattress with four layers of different foams.

-The entire thing is 12” thick, but the base is a large slab of support foam and the three layers on top of it are rationed the same.
-There’s a layer of zoned transition foam, a memory foam layer above that, and an open-cell foam layer at the very top (unless we’re talking about the Casper Wave Hybrid and Casper Hybrid which also have a coils inside).
+The entire thing is 11” thick, but the base is a large slab of support foam and the two layers on top of it are rationed the same.
+There’s a layer of zoned transition memory foam, and an open-cell foam layer at the very top (unless we’re talking about the Casper Wave Hybrid and Casper Hybrid which also have a coils inside).

 This bed also contains memory foam, so you might be thinking the mattress has somewhat of a memory foam feel.
 This is actually not the case with Casper.
 Since you have such a small layer of memory foam with different poly foams above and below it, it has a soft neutral-foam feel instead.
 This is why it feels different than a Yogabed even though they’re both rated similarly in terms of firmness.